xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \warning { warning message } {#cmdwarning}

-<p>Starts a paragraph where one or more warning messages may be entered.
+Starts a paragraph where one or more warning messages may be entered.
 The paragraph will be indented.
 The text of the paragraph has no special internal structure.
 All visual enhancement commands may be used inside the paragraph.
 Multiple adjacent <span class="doxyComputerOutput">\warning</span> commands will be joined into a single paragraph.
 Each warning description will start on a new line.
 Alternatively, one <span class="doxyComputerOutput">\warning</span> command may mention several warnings.
 The <span class="doxyComputerOutput">\warning</span> command ends when a blank line or some other sectioning command is encountered.
-See section <a href="#cmdauthor">\author</a> for an example.</p>
+See section <a href="#cmdauthor">\author</a> for an example.

 <hr/>